 You can also take more CBD capsules or another tincture dose to manage these flare-ups, but these methods will take longer to take effect than vaping CBD isolate, so they may not be as useful for managing sudden flares.

 Often, the best way to manage moderate to severe epilepsy and seizure disorders is to combine multiple different products, based on your needs, to provide relief and preventative healing all day long.
-The below CBD products are some of our favorites for managing seizures and epilepsy.

 What is the correct CBD dosage to help treat seizures and epilepsy?

 Finding the correct dosage for you means taking an introspective look at the type and severity of the condition you wish to treat, your personal biological factors, like tolerance or weight, and a bit of easy experimenting.

 We suggest those suffering from any kind of seizures start with 5-10mg per day of CBD.
 If you get no relief at this dosage, we suggest increasing by 5-10mg until your desired effects are achieved.
 CBD tinctures are one simple method for increasing the dose by small increments as needed.